Installing a valid certificate

 You must have a valid and available domain name to generate a valid certificate.

-If you do not have any certificates, we developed a service that generates a certificate from Let's Encrypt servers and installs it directly in the instance.
+If you do not have any certificates, Genymotion developed a service that generates a certificate from Let’s Encrypt servers.
+The service installs the certificate directly in the instance.

 Prerequisite